 Outcome: 3.
 Write simple and compound conditions within a programming language or similar environment (e.g., scripts, macros, SQL).

 Outcome: 4.
-Demonstrate proficiency in the use of a programming language to solve complex problems in a sdecure and robust manner.
+Demonstrate proficiency in the use of a programming language to solve complex problems in a secure and robust manner.

 (This module introduces simple but not compound conditions, and it does not cover macros or SQL.)